Persecution of Christians in the Eastern Bloc: People's Republic of Bulgaria

-The Orthodox church received some favour against other religions in Bulgaria, in exchange for total submission to the state and a limitation of activities.
-Roman Catholics and Protestants were treated with constant harassment and had few legal rights.
+In Bulgaria, Christianity was not persecuted to the same extent as other Abrahamic religions, such as Islam.
+In particular, the Bulgarian Orthodox Church, due to "its historic role in helping preserve Bulgarian nationalism and culture", was treated with favor by the communist government, in exchange for total submission to the state and a limitation of activities.
+However, Christians who refused to toe the party line, mainly Roman Catholics and Protestants, were often harassed and had few legal rights.

 Czechoslovakia

-The Communist government in Prague tried to destroy all organized religion in Czechoslovakia, especially the Roman and Greek churches.
-It emulated many practices of the anti-religious campaign in the Soviet Union, such as creating bodies to control religious activities and punishing priests who failed to comply with the many laws on religion; the punishments meted out for such violations were not as great as occurred in the USSR, however.
+In its efforts to destroy organized religion, the Czechoslovak government emulated many practices of the anti-religious campaign in the Soviet Union, such as creating bodies to control religious activities and punishing priests who failed to comply with the many laws on religion; the Catholic Church in particular was targeted due to its historical alliance with the nobility during the Austro-Hungarian Empire, leading to the state labeling Catholic clergy as enemies of the people.
+The punishments meted out for such violations were not as great as occurred in the USSR, however.

-The historical alliance between the Catholic Church and the Dual monarchy, as well as feudal rule, led to the state labelling the Catholic clergy as enemies of the people.

-Slovak emigres abroad contributed resources to the church under communist rule in Slovakia and smuggled religious literature into Slovakia through Poland.
-Pope Paul VI created an independent archbishopric for Slovakia in 1977; however, the government blocked an appointment of a new archbishop until 1988.
+Slovak émigrés abroad contributed resources to the church under communist rule in Slovakia and smuggled religious literature into Slovakia through Poland.
+Pope Paul VI created an independent archbishop for Slovakia in 1977; however, the government blocked an appointment of a new archbishop until 1988.

 German Democratic Republic

-Religion became contested ground in the German Democratic Republic, with the governing Communists promoting state atheism, although some people remained loyal to Christian communities.
-At first, the promotion of atheism received little official attention.
-In the mid-1950s, as the Cold War heated up, atheism became a topic of major interest for the state, in both domestic and foreign contexts.
+Early on in the history of the German Democratic Republic, churches were given many rights and provisions in comparison to other Eastern Bloc countries under Articles 41–48 of the 1949 Constitution, such as the capacity to take a position on public issues and establish religious schools.
+However, as the Cold War heated up in the mid-1950s, atheism became a topic of major interest for the state, in both domestic and foreign contexts.
+Religion became contested ground, with the governing SED promoting state atheism, although some people remained loyal to Christian communities.

-The Protestant regional churches in Germany, Lutheran, Reformed or united by confession, had a long history of submission to the temporal authorities.
+The Landeskirche had a long history of submission to the temporal authorities.
 This submission under Nazi rule led to many of its members being compromised or silent on various moral issues.
-Once the Communists took power in the East, the Protestants broke with historical precedent and became opponents of the government.
+Once the communists took power in the East, the Protestants broke with historical precedent and became opponents of the government.
 In 1945, they formed part of a common umbrella with Protestants in West Germany, the Evangelical Church in Germany (EKD), and rejected silence on moral issues.
-The East German government was reluctant to eliminate organized religion, and the 1949 constitution gave the churches many rights and provisions, including a capacity to take a position on public issues.
 The East German Protestant churches were the largest organizations in the country that were independent of the communist party or the state.

-The regime forced the churches in East Germany to break outside ties with the West.

-The East German government had to take measures to avoid having their negative actions against the churches broadcast to Christians in West Germany, and the hard currency that West Germans gave to East German churches was seen by the government as something that should not be jeopardized because of its help to the economy.